meta-llama/llama-recipes/recipes/quickstart/NotebookLlama/README.md

 Note 2: For Step 2, you can also use `Llama-3.1-8B-Instruct` model, we recommend experimenting and trying if you see any differences.
 The 70B model was used here because it gave slightly more creative podcast transcripts for the tested examples.

+Note 3: For Step 4, please try to extend the approach with other models.
+These models were chosen based on a sample prompt and worked best, newer models might sound better.
+Please see [Notes](./TTS_Notes.md) for some of the sample tests.

 ### Detailed steps on running the notebook:

 Requirements: GPU server or an API provider for using 70B, 8B and 1B Llama models.